Kong/kong-pongo/README.md

  * update Kong-Enterprise PR (created in the first step)
     * Change the Pongo version to use to the newly released version of Pongo
     * remove "draft" status.

 ---

+## 2.2.0 released 18-Nov-2022

+* Feat: Only build Python from source if the Kong base image is based on Ubuntu 16.04

+---